 - Engage.
 Having established relationships with activists and CSOs from networking and conference attendance, it’s important that you find opportunities to engage CSOs in your company’s internal discussion sessions, panels, workshops, and other events as a way to build rapport and further establish a trusting relationship.
 An LGBTI-focused ERG can be a useful outlet for designing and implementing programming that includes global LGBTI CSOs.
 For instance, ChemPRIDE established a Queer Leadership Speaker Series, in which we invited activists from across the world to participate in conversations with our staff that highlight their work, celebrate their accomplishments, and provide a window into the challenges they face within their communities.
 Similarly, for LGBTI Pride Month, ChemPRIDE designed a virtual panel to discuss the challenges facing LGBTI activists in an era of COVID.
 This collaborative programming created an opportunity for our global workforce to familiarize themselves with LGBTI CSOs, and it served as a springboard for future partnerships.

 - Sponsor.
 Once your ERG has established a trusting relationship with LGBTI CSOs, connect them with your company’s in-country leadership to ensure that business decisions are made with consideration to the needs of local LGBTI populations.
-For instance, ChemPRIDE recently partnered with two LGBTI CSOs, Insight Ukraine and EQUAL GROUND Sri Lanka, to participate on a panel as part of our 2020 Pride programming.
-Once the panel concluded, the ERG introduced leadership from each of the organizations to leadership of our Ukraine and Sri Lankan projects, opening doors for future collaboration.
+For instance, ChemPRIDE recently partnered with LGBTI CSOs, including EQUAL GROUND Sri Lanka, to participate on a panel as part of our 2020 Pride programming.
+Once the panel concluded, the ERG introduced leadership from each of the organizations to leadership of our Sri Lankan project, opening doors for future collaboration.

 - Partner.
 Consider leveraging your ERG and their existing relationships with LGBTI CSOs to maximize business development opportunities, including proposal development for new projects.
 At Chemonics, ChemPRIDE and its CSO networks have played a pivotal role in ensuring that projects are designed with an LGBTI-inclusive lens.
 Most recently, ChemPRIDE facilitated partnership discussions between Jamaican and Sri Lankan LGBTI CSOs and our Chemonics UK business development team to discuss projects focused on the reduction of violence and discrimination against LGBTI people.
 CSOs are well positioned to offer insights into the local context and technical challenges around LGBTI inclusion, which can be invaluable for business development opportunities and can provide the CSO with opportunities to deepen its impact.